phenan/magic-mirror/README.md

 ```
 resolvers += Resolver.jcenterRepo

-libraryDependencies += "com.phenan" %% "magic-mirror" % "0.5.2"
+libraryDependencies += "com.phenan" %% "magic-mirror" % "0.6.0"
 ```

 ## Generic

-In Scala2, [shapeless](https://github.com/milessabin/shapeless) provides `Generic`.
-`Generic` is a type class that expresses interconversion between algebraic data type and simple data type expressed with product and coproduct.
+`Generic` is a type class that expresses interconversion between algebraic data type and simple data type expressed with product and union.
-Shapeless implements it with macros since Scala2 language does not provide any useful information about such interconversion.

-Dotty supports `Mirror` type class for type class derivation.
+It is useful for various situation.
+For example, we can easily implement serializer and deserializer with `Generic` because we can construct and destruct different data types in the same fashion.

+In Scala2, [shapeless](https://github.com/milessabin/shapeless) provides implementation of `Generic`.
+`Generic` in shapeless is implemented by macros, and the deconstructed data type is expressed by `HList` and `Coproduct`.
+This is also useful, however, `HList` and `Coproduct` are not common in Scala, so it is not convenient for normal users.

+magic-mirror provides `Generic` that is based on `Mirror`.
+`Mirror` is a reflection API in Dotty.
-The `Mirror` provides information about how to construct algebraic data type from product of its elements, so we can implement `Generic` without macros by utilizing `Mirror`.
+The deconstructed data type of `Generic` in magic-mirror is expressed by `Tuple` and `Union`.
+Both `Tuple` and `Union` is standard data type in Dotty, so programmers can easily to use it.

 ### Sample